rzmk/discord-palm-bot/README.md

 https://discord.com/api/oauth2/authorize?client_id=<bot-client-id>&permissions=3072&scope=bot%20applications.commands
 ```

-4. Add your PaLM API key and Discord bot token to a `.env` file, which you can simply do by replacing the values in the [`.env.example`](.env.example) file and renaming the file to `.env`.
+3. Add your PaLM API key and Discord bot token to a `.env` file, which you can simply do by replacing the values in the [`.env.example`](.env.example) file and renaming the file to `.env`.

 > Remember to keep your API keys secret!

+4. Install [Python](https://www.python.org/downloads/) on your system.

 5. Install the necessary packages (preferably in [a virtual environment](https://realpython.com/python-virtual-environments-a-primer/)) with `pip install -r requirements.txt` and then run the bot with `python bot.py`.